quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 operations are defined in terms of explicit signals and locations on chip, rather than the qubit and the intended operation.
 To work at a greater level of abstraction, `quantify_scheduler` allows creating operations on the {ref}`quantum-circuit level<sec-user-guide-quantum-circuit>`.
-Instead of signals, clocks, and ports, operations are defined by the the effect they have on specific qubits.
+Instead of signals, clocks, and ports, operations are defined by the effect they have on specific qubits.
 This representation of the schedules can be compiled to the quantum-device level to create the pulse schemes.

 In this tutorial we show how to define operations on the {ref}`quantum-circuit level<sec-user-guide-quantum-circuit>`, combine them into schedules, and show their circuit-level visualization.
 We go through the configuration file needed to compile the schedule to the quantum-device level and show how these configuration files can be created automatically and dynamically.